pkenchap/power-dra-driver/README.md

 OpenShift Docs are specific to a use-case

 This code repository is based on [kubernetes-sigs/dra-example-driver](https://github.com/kubernetes-sigs/dra-example-driver) and extends apis used in the example driver.

+# Support

+> Is this a Red Hat or IBM supported solution?

+This solution is used to demonstrate accessing the co-processors part of the IBM Power systems.
+It is a demonstration at this time.